 It’s notoriously hard to get approval and funding for sexuality based research, so it’s vital we support academics and writers who are out there doing this work.

-Get your copy for £16.99 directly from the publisher, or ask your local independent bookstore to get it for you.
+Get your copy for £16.98 from Bookshop, or ask your local independent bookstore to get it for you.

 (Fuck Amazon, amirite?)

-If you found this review useful, please head over to my tip jar and buy me a coffee.
+If you found this review useful, please shop via the included affiliate links or head over to my tip jar and buy me a coffee.
 Every tip helps me keep doing this work!
-You should also sign up to receive Coffee Date, my brand new fortnightly newsletter.